 Entry to the United States

 Older green cards with no expiration dates can present significant problems for travelers.
-If a Customs & Border Protection (CBP) officer is unable to identify you from the old photo as the legal owner of the green card, you could be delayed until your identity is verified.
+If a Customs and Border Protection (CBP) officer is unable to identify you from the old photo as the legal owner of the green card, you could be delayed until your identity is verified.
 For example, if the photo was taken when you were much younger, you may be difficult to recognize.
 In some cases the officer may give you a warning to replace the card.
 CBP officers have broad discretion to deny entry.
 Although you may not be legally obligated to replace the green card, it isn’t worth the delays and expenses related with problems at the port of entry.

 A green card with no expiration date could even present a problem for employers.
 By virtue of the card being old, it may be deteriorated or damaged.
 Again, a dated photograph may also make some employers uncomfortable.